publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s721.md

                     (II) carry out any other activities that the designated State unit and the employers determine to be appropriate;

-                (v) identification of staff roles, responsibilities, and available resources, and specification of the financial responsibility of each component of the statewide workforce investment system with regard to paying for necessary services (consistent with State law and Federal requirements); and
+                (v) identification of staff roles, responsibilities, and available resources, and specification of the financial responsibility of each component of the statewide workforce development system with regard to paying for necessary services (consistent with State law and Federal requirements); and

                 (vi) specification of procedures for resolving disputes among such components.

             (B) __Replication of cooperative agreements__

-                The State plan shall provide for the replication of such cooperative agreements at the local level between individual offices of the designated State unit and local entities carrying out activities through the statewide workforce investment system.
+                The State plan shall provide for the replication of such cooperative agreements at the local level between individual offices of the designated State unit and local entities carrying out activities through the statewide workforce development system.

             (C) __Interagency cooperation with other agencies__

-                The State plan shall include descriptions of interagency cooperation with, and utilization of the services and facilities of, Federal, State, and local agencies and programs, including programs carried out by the Under Secretary for Rural Development of the Department of Agriculture and State use contracting programs, to the extent that such agencies and programs are not carrying out activities through the statewide workforce investment system.
+                The State plan shall include descriptions of interagency cooperation with, and utilization of the services and facilities of, Federal, State, and local agencies and programs, including the State programs carried out under [section 3003 of this title][/us/usc/t29/s3003], programs carried out by the Under Secretary for Rural Development of the Department of Agriculture, noneducational agencies serving out-of-school youth, and State use contracting programs, to the extent that such Federal, State, and local agencies and programs are not carrying out activities through the statewide workforce development system.

             (D) __Coordination with education officials__

-            The State plan shall contain plans, policies, and procedures for coordination between the designated State agency and education officials responsible for the public education of students with disabilities, that are designed to facilitate the transition of the students with disabilities from the receipt of educational services in school to the receipt of vocational rehabilitation services under this subchapter, including information on a formal interagency agreement with the State educational agency that, at a minimum, provides for—
+            The State plan shall contain plans, policies, and procedures for coordination between the designated State agency and education officials responsible for the public education of students with disabilities, that are designed to facilitate the transition of the students with disabilities from the receipt of educational services in school to the receipt of vocational rehabilitation services, including pre-employment transition services, under this subchapter, including information on a formal interagency agreement with the State educational agency that, at a minimum, provides for—

-                (i) consultation and technical assistance to assist educational agencies in planning for the transition of students with disabilities from school to post-school activities, including vocational rehabilitation services;
+                (i) consultation and technical assistance, which may be provided using alternative means for meeting participation (such as video conferences and conference calls), to assist educational agencies in planning for the transition of students with disabilities from school to post-school activities, including vocational rehabilitation services;

-                (ii) transition planning by personnel of the designated State agency and educational agency personnel for students with disabilities that facilitates the development and completion of their individualized education programs under section 614(d) of the Individuals with Disabilities Education Act \[[20 U.S.C.
+                (ii) transition planning by personnel of the designated State agency and educational agency personnel for students with disabilities that facilitates the development and implementation of their individualized education programs under section 614(d) of the Individuals with Disabilities Education Act \[[20 U.S.C.
 1414(d)][/us/usc/t20/s1414/d]\];

                 (iii) the roles and responsibilities, including financial responsibilities, of each agency, including provisions for determining State lead agencies and qualified personnel responsible for transition services; and

                 (iv) procedures for outreach to and identification of students with disabilities who need the transition services.

+            (E) __Coordination with employers__

+            The State plan shall describe how the designated State unit will work with employers to identify competitive integrated employment opportunities and career exploration opportunities, in order to facilitate the provision of—

+                (i) vocational rehabilitation services; and

+                (ii) transition services for youth with disabilities and students with disabilities, such as pre-employment transition services.

-            (E) __Coordination with Statewide Independent Living Councils and independent living centers__
+            (F) __Coordination with Statewide Independent Living Councils and independent living centers__

-                The State plan shall include an assurance that the designated State unit, the Statewide Independent Living Council established under [section 796d of this title][/us/usc/t29/s796d], and the independent living centers described in subpart 3  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of part A of subchapter VII of this chapter within the State have developed working relationships and coordinate their activities.
+                The State plan shall include an assurance that the designated State unit, the Statewide Independent Living Council established under [section 796d of this title][/us/usc/t29/s796d], and the independent living centers described in subpart 3 of part A of subchapter VII of this chapter within the State have developed working relationships and coordinate their activities, as appropriate.

+            (G) __Cooperative agreement regarding individuals eligible for home and community-based waiver programs__

+                The State plan shall include an assurance that the designated State unit has entered into a formal cooperative agreement with the State agency responsible for administering the State Medicaid plan under title XIX of the Social Security Act ([42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.) and the State agency with primary responsibility for providing services and supports for individuals with intellectual disabilities and individuals with developmental disabilities, with respect to the delivery of vocational rehabilitation services, including extended services, for individuals with the most significant disabilities who have been determined to be eligible for home and community-based services under a Medicaid waiver, Medicaid State plan amendment, or other authority related to a State Medicaid program.

-            (F) __Cooperative agreement with recipients of grants for services to American Indians__
+            (H) __Cooperative agreement with recipients of grants for services to American Indians__

             In applicable cases, the State plan shall include an assurance that the State has entered into a formal cooperative agreement with each grant recipient in the State that receives funds under part C of this subchapter.
 The agreement shall describe strategies for collaboration and coordination in providing vocational rehabilitation services to American Indians who are individuals with disabilities, including—

                 (i) strategies for interagency referral and information sharing that will assist in eligibility determinations and the development of individualized plans for employment;

-                (ii) procedures for ensuring that American Indians who are individuals with disabilities and are living near a reservation or tribal service area are provided vocational rehabilitation services; and
+                (ii) procedures for ensuring that American Indians who are individuals with disabilities and are living on or near a reservation or tribal service area are provided vocational rehabilitation services;

+                (iii) strategies for the provision of transition planning, by personnel of the designated State unit, the State educational agency, and the recipient of funds under part C, that will facilitate the development and approval of the individualized plans for employment under [section 722 of this title][/us/usc/t29/s722]; and

-                (iii) provisions for sharing resources in cooperative studies and assessments, joint training activities, and other collaborative activities designed to improve the provision of services to American Indians who are individuals with disabilities.
+                (iv) provisions for sharing resources in cooperative studies and assessments, joint training activities, and other collaborative activities designed to improve the provision of services to American Indians who are individuals with disabilities.

+            (I) __Coordination with assistive technology programs__

+                The State plan shall include an assurance that the designated State unit, and the lead agency and implementing entity (if any) designated by the Governor of the State under [section 3003 of this title][/us/usc/t29/s3003], have developed working relationships and will enter into agreements for the coordination of their activities, including the referral of individuals with disabilities to programs and activities described in that section.

+            (J) __Coordination with ticket to work and self-sufficiency program__

+                The State plan shall include an assurance that the designated State unit will coordinate activities with any other State agency that is functioning as an employment network under the Ticket to Work and Self-Sufficiency Program established under section 1148 of the Social Security Act ([42 U.S.C.
+1320b–19][/us/usc/t42/s1320b–19]).

+            (K) __Interagency cooperation__

+                The State plan shall describe how the designated State agency or agencies (if more than 1 agency is designated under paragraph (2)(A)) will collaborate with the State agency responsible for administering the State Medicaid plan under title XIX of the Social Security Act ([42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.), the State agency responsible for providing services for individuals with developmental disabilities, and the State agency responsible for providing mental health services, to develop opportunities for community-based employment in integrated settings, to the greatest extent practicable.

         (12) __Residency__